 In this tutorial, I am going to show you 7 easy ways to find minimum value based on multiple criteria in Excel.
 MS Excel provides a simple function called MIN which returns a minimum value from any range.
 But there might be a case where we need to find or calculate a minimum value based on one or multiple criteria.
 There are a lot of ways to calculate this type of calculation in Excel.
 In this article, I will show multiple ways to determine or find minimum values based on multiple criteria in Excel.

-7 Ways to Find Minimum Value Based on Multiple Criteria
+How to Find Minimum Value Based on Multiple Criteria in Excel: 7 Ways

 1. Find Minimum Value Based on Multiple Criteria Using MIN and IF Functions

 Let’s assume we have a food order dataset with their product name, quantity, price, and status.
 Now we will find the minimum food price value based on multiple criteria where quantity is greater than 7 and price is greater than $700.
 For this, we will be using the MIN and IF functions in Excel.

 Step 1: Enter the formula in cell D10 and press Enter:

 - Here IF(C5:C9>7) is our first condition and IF(D5:D9>700) is our second condition.

 - After checking the conditions the MIN function will get the minimum price from D5:D9 this range.

 2. Find Minimum Value Based on Multiple Criteria Using MINIFS function

 Combining the MIN and IFS functions, we have another function in Excel named the MINIFS function.
 Here we will find the minimum value based on multiple criteria using the MINIFS function in excel for the above dataset.

 Step 1: Enter the following formula in cell D10 and press Enter:

 - In the MINIFS function, D5:D9 is the first minimum range.C5:C9 is the first criteria range, and “>7” is the first criterion.

 - In the same way, D5:D9 is the second criterion range, and “>700” is the second criterion.